UpstreamAB/UpstreamPowerPack/Webroot/README.md

-Placeholder for API Powershell & automation scripts to be used with Webroot.
+Placeholder for API & Automation Powershell scripts to be used with Webroot.